 My 39th Birthday has come and gone (see photos below).
 I am a year older.
 Things are clearer.
 Mostly from purging unwanted non joy giving items than me being a year older.
 Clearer none the less.
 And lighter too!
 Literately and metaphorically.
 And no more pilates ball in my shower.
 I am still discarding, so mountain moving results, TBD.
 I’ll keep you posted.

 I do hope you have enjoyed my unfiltered, somewhat unedited real life documentation of my decluttering.
 I hope this glimpse has provided you with inspiration and not the inclination to run the other way.
 I say glimpse as you know it is a glimpse.
 I, of course, took many many more photos than shown.
 How many bags of “stuff” does one really need to see.
-If you have read and participated using the KonMari method let me know your experience!
-If not, perhaps your interest has peaked just enough for your to read or even listen to this book!
-As for me, after I find a place for everything, I will be hanging out more in my LBD’s (little black dresses) editing photos on my iPhone 6, eating cake and drinking Champagne.
+If you have read and participated using the KonMari method let me know your experience.
+If not, perhaps your interest has peaked just enough for your to read or even listen to this book.
+As for me, after I find a place for everything, I will be hanging out more in my LBD’s (little black dresses) editing photos on my iPhone 6 or whatever version is next, eating cake and drinking champagne.
+And water.
+And Kombucha.
 Oh and lighting sparklers and only surrounding myself with things that truly “spark joy”.
 That, I know for sure.